Cognitive cascades: How to model (and potentially counter) the spread of fake news: Comparing Contagion Methods

-Now that we have selected a cognitive contagion function that best captures the effects we wish to model, it is necessary to compare results of this function to those from simple and complex contagion.
-As a reminder, for simple contagion, we are using an infection probability of $p=0.15$, and for complex contagion, a ratio of $\alpha=0.35$.
-We will investigate the way that these different contagion models manifest effects on different network structures.
-In addition to significant effects based on the choice of the $\beta$ function, we hypothesize that effects will also significantly differ based on the structure of the network.
+Now that we have selected a cognitive contagion function that best captures the effects we wish to model, it is necessary to compare cascade results of this function to those from simple and proportional threshold contagion in our cascading POD model.
+We will investigate the way that these different contagion methods manifest effects on different network structures.
+For simplicity, we will henceforth refer to each cascade-contagion function combination as \emph{simple cascades}, \emph{proportional threshold cascades}, and \emph{cognitive cascades}, respectively.
+Parameter values used in these comparisons are listed in Table \ref{table:odd}.
+In addition to significant effects based on the choice of the $\beta$ function, we expect that effects will also significantly differ based on the structure of the network.
 The structure will determine which ideas reach agents, and which do not, and thus should affect the final outcome of belief distribution over the network.

-We will test each contagion model on five types of networks: the Erd\H{o}s-R\'{e}nyi (ER) random graph \cite{erdHos1960evolution}, the Watts-Strogatz (WS) small world network \cite{watts1998collective}, the Barab\'{a}si-Albert (BA) preferential attachment network \cite{barabasi1999emergence}, and the Multiplicative Attribute Graph (MAG) \cite{kim2011modeling}.
-Each network has distinct properties that will affect how the contagions play out.
+We will test each cascade method on five types of networks: the Erd\H{o}s-R\'{e}nyi (ER) random graph \cite{erdHos1960evolution}, the Watts-Strogatz (WS) small world network \cite{watts1998collective}, the Barab\'{a}si-Albert (BA) preferential attachment network \cite{barabasi1999emergence}, and the Multiplicative Attribute Graph (MAG) \cite{kim2011modeling}.
+Each network has distinct properties that will affect how the cascading contagions play out.
 Additionally, we will test each message set for each network type to explore the effects of different influence strategies.

+First, we will qualitatively analyze the aggregate effects on the diffusion of beliefs, and subsequent belief strength updates, across the entire network.
+After doing so for each network topology, we will analyze the cascading behavior itself.